BR-IDL/PaddleViT/docs/paddlevit-multi-gpu.md

 ```

 ### 3. Advanced functions
-For developers who needs advanced communication/data transfer between GPUs in `PPViT`, we hacked two methods for `reduce` dict objects, and `gather` any (picklable) object rather than only `paddle.Tensor`.
+For developers who needs advanced communication/data transfer between GPUs in `PaddleViT`, we hacked two methods for `reduce` dict objects, and `gather` any (picklable) object rather than only `paddle.Tensor`.

 Specifically: